“Who am I?”

 As they pulled up outside her house, she invited him in for a cup of tea.

 They spent the next few hours talking, drinking herbal tea and listening to music in the living room.
 As they sat on the sofa, Suzanne was still trying to think of a way to get him to agree to go to church with her.

 “Don’t you think going to church and having a belief in something is good?” she couldn’t help asking him.

 “Let me put it like this; religion in its purest form was good – it was created by us; the ancient manuscripts that the bible and other holy books were created from did show us how to get the best out of life.
 But somewhere along the line religion was hijacked, and now, it’s just a form of control to mentally enslave the masses.
 I still read my bible, there’s still a lot of Truth in it, but you have to be able to discern the Truth from the lies.”

 With that, he pulled her close to him in a warm embrace, changing the subject.
 He didn’t want to fall out with her over her beliefs.
 They continued to talk as they sat huddled on the sofa.

 By 1.30am it became apparent than he didn’t want to leave, and she didn’t want him to go either.
 She was determined not to fall into temptation though.
 Still, he managed to convince her that they could just lie on the bed together and cuddle; they didn’t have to take their clothes off, they could just lie on top of the bed – after all, they both had will-power, didn’t they?
 So they moved to her bedroom, and talked and talked into the early hours of the morning, until finally falling asleep in each other’s arms, fully clothed.

 But what happens the Following Morning??

-Order your paperback from Lulu by clicking on the book image below – includes Years 12 & 13 (The Sequel) which are exclusively in the paperback:
+If you’re outside the UK, order your paperback from Lulu by clicking on the book image below – includes Years 12 & 13 (The Sequel) which are exclusively in the paperback:

 Share the link to this page so others can enjoy the free read too!